MoscaDotTo/Winapp2/winapp2ool/Readme.md

 `-s`|Enables "silent mode" - muting almost all output and prompts for input.
 Exceptions may not be shown when silent mode is enabled
-`-1d`, `-2d`, or `-3d`|Defines a new file name and/or path for the module's respectively numbered file. * `-1f`, `-2f`, or `-3f`| Defines a new file name for the module's respectively numbered file **
+`-1d`, `-2d`, or `-3d`|Defines a new file name and/or path for the module's respectively numbered file. * `-1f`, `-2f`, or `-3f`| Defines a new file name for the module's respectively numbered file ** `-ncc`|Enables "Non-CCleaner" mode and sets the Non-CCleaner ini as the default

 ##### Notes